 The book is titled “50 States, 5,000 Ideas: Where to Go, When to Go, What to See, What to Do” Paperback.
 You can find it on Amazon here.

-Another great resource for the RV beginners is the book, “A Beginner’s Guide to Living in an RV: Everything I Wish I Knew Before Full-Time RVing Across America” by by
+Another great resource for the RV beginners is the book, “A Beginner’s Guide to Living in an RV: Everything I Wish I Knew Before Full-Time RVing Across America” by by Alyssa Padgett.
+In this RV travel resource she answers all of the most common questions received about RV living.

 This guide is for anyone exploring the RV lifestyle and looking for RVing books to help make the transition easier.